EENI's Scholarships for Doctorates and Masters in International Business

 Ricardo Rojas Hernández (Colombia).
 Ricardo enrolled on the master in international business with the aim of “developing solid theoretical and practical skills that allow me to lead processes within a specific social, political, and economic context to be able to serve as a comprehensive professional.”
 Today; he works in the financial management of a major Colombian company.

 Mabel Turk (Argentina).
 Mabel took the scholarship to study the master to the maximum.
 Currently; she is a Professor of international marketing of EENI.
 She is Secretary of the Chamber of the foreign trade of Jujuy, Secretary of the Camera Argentina- India in Buenos Aires and she is a partner at a consulting company of the foreign trade.

-"With Mabel; we have spent many years working together; I believe that she is our oldest teacher.
-Furthermore, to being one the best experts of the foreign trade; she can communicate with students in English, Spanish, French or Portuguese, and even something in Arabic.
-Usually; she is one of the most valued teachers by EENI’ students" Pedro Nonell - Director of EENI
+“With Mabel; we have spent many years working together; I believe that she is our oldest professor.
+Furthermore, to being one the best experts of the foreign trade; she can communicate with students in English, Spanish, French, or Portuguese, and even something in Arabic.
+Usually; she is one of the most valued professors by EENI’ students” Pedro Nonell - Director of EENI

 Noemí Elizabeth Soto (Ecuador).
 Thanks to his brilliant thesis helped to create a profitable business of handicraft products and encouraged the development of a depressed community of Ecuador.
 Naomi is today, as well as manager on Social Front of Women, Educational Researcher at the University of Loja.